-This document was produced to help FSSC 22000 certified organizations bridge the gaps between the requirements of the FSSC 22000 Food Safety Management System and the FSMA Preventive Controls Rule for Human Food (PCHF).
-The current document is based on an updated GAP analysis between the FSMA PCHF Updated Template and FSSC 22000 Version 5.1 which was published in November 2020.
-This updated alignment is published as FDA PCHF Human Food comparison to FSSC 22000 V5.1.xls on www.fssc22000.com.
+The aim of this document is to provide FSSC 22000 certified organizations with a means of identifying the gaps between the requirements of FSSC 22000 Version 5.1 and those of the FDA FSMA Preventive Controls Rule for Human Food (PCHF) and to provide a mechanism for alignment.

+This addendum is based on a GAP Analysis of the requirements of FSSC 22000 Version 5.1 (Food Manufacturing scope) against the PCHF using the FDA PCHF Audit Template: Audit Standards Comparison to the FDA Preventive Controls for Human Food Rule.
+This analysis is published as FDA PCHF Human Food comparison to FSSC 22000 V5.1.xls and is available on www.fssc.com.

-FSSC 22000 is a GFSI benchmarked certification program which defines the requirements of a risk-based food safety management systems audit.
-It incorporates the requirements of the ISO 22000: 2018 Food Safety Management System, scope specific Pre-Requisite Programs, which in the case of human food manufacture is ISO/TS 22002-1: 2009, and the FSSC additional requirements.
+FSSC 22000 is a GFSI benchmarked certification program that offers a complete certification Scheme for the auditing and certification of Food Safety Management Systems (FSMS) and defines the requirements of a risk-based food safety management system.
+FSSC 22000 Version 5.1 incorporates the requirements of the ISO 22000: 2018 Food Safety Management System Standard, the relevant scope-specific Pre-Requisite Programs, and the FSSC 22000 additional requirements.
+For the purposes of this alignment, the prerequisite programs for food manufacturing; ISO/TS 22002-1: 2009, were included in the gap analysis.